Population estimates for England and Wales

 Natural change (births, deaths and ageing)

 The starting point for producing the estimates is the count of resident population from 30 June of the previous year.
-This population is aged on by 1 year.
+This population is aged on by one year.
 Births during the 12-month period are added to the population, while deaths during the period are removed according to recorded age, sex, and usual area of residence.

 Movement of people into and out of the UK (international migration) and movements between different areas in the UK (internal migration) are also accounted for in the population estimates.
-Note that internal migration includes both cross-border moves between the other countries of the UK and moves between local areas within each part of the UK.
+Internal migration includes both cross-border moves between the other countries of the UK and moves between local areas within each part of the UK.
 Migration is the most difficult part of the estimate process to measure precisely because the UK has no population register.
 Rather, we use the best proxy data available on a nationally consistent basis to estimate migration.

 Adjustments to the population estimates are made for some special population groups that are not captured by the usual internal or international migration estimates: members of the armed forces and prisoners.
 These populations have specific age structures, which remain fairly constant over time.
 They are not aged-on with the rest of the population.
 Such populations are referred to as static populations.

 The method in this section describes how mid-year population estimates are calculated for years when there is no census.
 For years in which there is a census, the mid-year population estimates are based on the census estimates and therefore, a slightly different approach is necessary.
-Rather than ageing on the population by 1 year, the population is only aged on by the period of time between the census and 30 June.
+Rather than ageing on the population by one year, the population is only aged on by the period of time between the census and 30 June.
 Similarly, the components only need to account for change during this period rather than a whole year.